Are you prepared to manage remote employees?

 Rapport does not come from doing and talking about work.
 Rapport comes from getting to know them as a complete person.

-Remembering what you do learn about them, especially for people you only see a couple hours a week on calls, can be hard.
+Remembering what you do learn about them, especially for people you only see a couple of hours a week on calls, can be hard.
 Apps like Lighthouse can help you keep track of those details as you learn them.
-You can also get more ideas for how to build rapport with anyone here.
+You can also get more ideas for how to build rapport with your remote team members here.

 2) Use video as much as you can.